LFoged/algolia_SA/questions/responses.md

 Thanks for providing the error message and description of your website.

-Based on the information that you shared, the issue is likely related to the non-search metadata being added to the records.
+The issue is likely related to the non-search metadata added to the records.
-We advise that "Your records should only include information that helps with searching, showing results, sorting, and relevance" (https://www.algolia.com/doc/guides/sending-and-managing-data/prepare-your-data/#algolia-records).
+As per our documentation; "Your records should only include information that helps with searching, showing results, sorting, and relevance" (https://www.algolia.com/doc/guides/sending-and-managing-data/prepare-your-data/#algolia-records).

-Thus, I suggest removing the metadata that isn't intended for search, from the records.
+I suggest removing the metadata that isn't intended for search, from the records.
 This can be done by creating a new collection of records, excluding the non-search metadata, and uploading this new collection to Algolia.

-If you/your team require assistance in doing this, or if the errors continue, please let me know and I'll be happy to jump on a call and help.
+If you/your team require assistance in doing this, I'm happy to jump on a call and help.

 All the best,
 Louis